dinarabdullin/PeldorFit2015/README.md

 General Information
 =========
-The source code of the program PeldorFit is written using C++.
+The source code of the PeldorFit program is written in C++.
 The program uses two external open-access libraries, Intel TBB (https://www.threadingbuildingblocks.org/) and libconfig (http://www.hyperrealm.com/libconfig/).
-Both of them are required for compiling the program.

-The compiled executables of the program for the Linux and Windows operating systems are gathered in the archive PeldorFit2015.zip.
+Both libraries are required for compiling the program.
+The program was already compiled for Linux and Windows, the corresponding executables are provided.

 Copyright
 =========